Call Recovery Ranger for help today. +1-866-256-2052 Helpline Information

 A1.
 Alcohol thins the blood by increasing the amount of water in the bloodstream.
 This reduces the concentration of red blood cells and platelets, making the blood less viscous and more likely to clot.
 As a result, the body’s clotting mechanisms are not activated as quickly, leading to an increased risk of bleeding.
 Additionally, alcohol can impair the body’s ability to produce new red blood cells, reducing the amount of oxygen the body is able to transport.

-Read More: Can You Drink Alcohol The Night Before A Drug Test?
+Read More: When Can You Drink Alcohol After Gallbladder Removal?

 Q2.
 What are the medical risks associated with thinning the blood?